-Mistake #1: Overcleansing Your Hair
+Mistake #1: Over-Cleansing Your Hair

 Mistake #2: Skipping Conditioner

-A hydrating conditioner that’s specially designed to work with your curly hair — like Function of Beauty’s customizable formulas — will help provide a healthy dose of hydration, nourishment, and protection that your hair isn’t able to get from shampoo alone.
-Just be sure to look for hair-healthy ingredients like coconut oil, shea butter, avocado oil, and aloe vera.
+A hydrating conditioner that’s specially designed to work with your curly hair — like Function of Beauty’s customizable formulas — will help provide a healthy dose of hydration, nourishment, and protection that your mane isn’t able to get from shampoo alone.
+Just be sure to look for hair-loving ingredients like coconut oil, shea butter, avocado oil, and aloe vera.

 Mistake #3: Waiting Too Long to Apply Styling Products

-If you wait too long, you may rough up the hair cuticle, causing your curls to become frizzy and undefined.
-When applying your products, be sure to also work them through with closed hands, taking care not to rake through your fragile curls, as this can also cause frizz and damage.
+If you wait too long, you may rough up the hair cuticle, causing your swirls to become frizzy and undefined.
+When applying product, be sure to work it through with closed hands.
+Take care not to rake through your fragile curls as this can incite frizz and damage.

 Mistake #4: Blow-Drying Your Hair the Wrong Way

-If you’re going to blow-dry your hair, be sure to add a diffuser attachment onto your blow dryer to help limit the amount of direct heat and forceful air hitting your strands.
-By using a diffuser, you’ll be able to keep your hair from being tossed around too much while you dry, in turn, creating less friction and less frizz, promoting the appearance of healthy hair.
+If you’re going to blow-dry your hair, add a diffuser attachment to your blow-dryer.
+This styling tip helps limit the amount of direct heat and forceful air hitting your strands.
+By using a diffuser with your hairdryer, you’ll be able to keep your curls from being tossed around too much while you dry.
+This, in turn, creates less friction and less frizz, promoting the appearance of healthy hair.

 Mistake #5: Not Using a Leave-In Conditioner